mheily/libkqueue/BUGS.md

    state is not cleaned up.
    Applications should ensure that file descriptors are removed from the kqueue before they are closed.

- * We need to uninitialize library after `fork()` `using pthread_atfork()`.
-   BSD kqueue file descriptors are not inherited by the fork copy and will be closed automatically in the fork.
-With libkqueue, because we don't unitialize the library, kqueue file descriptors will persist in the fork.

 # libkqueue (kernel)